pmazaitis/tree-sitter-context/README.md

 ## Installation

-How you install `tree-sitter-context_en` depends on the tool you're using it with.
+How you install `tree-sitter-context` depends on the tool you're using it with.

 Some tools only require a URL to this repository, and will handle downloading and configuring the parser for their use.